geffzhang/awesome-semantickernel/README.md

 - [Java Samples using Semantic Kernel](https://github.com/agoncal/agoncal-sample-semantic-kernel) These samples are used to test the Semantic Kernel with java
 - [TextToVideo](https://github.com/Saby007/TextToVideo) This is an app to convert Text to Video using Azure Open AI and Dall-e in Python using Semantic Kernel.
 - [ai-playground](https://github.com/karlgodtliebsen/ai-playground) This repository is for learning about AI - OpenAI and related using dotnet
+- [LLM-Powered Wordle-Solver Agent](https://github.com/husainhz7/wordle-llm-solver) This is a Wordle-solving script powered by LLM (Large Language Model) and built using Semantic Kernel and PyAutoGUI.

 ## Learn